RohanMukka/BEneFIT/research/Methodology_LockAndRelease.md

 </div>

-### 2.1 Goal Locking
+### 2.1 Goal Setup

-- User submits a personal fitness goal through the dApp and stakes ETH into a smart contract.
+- The user submits a fitness goal (e.g., 10,000 steps/day for 30 days) via the dApp.
-- The goal is anonymously reviewed and approved by at least 2/3 of peer validators.
-- If approved, the ETH is locked and the challenge begins.
+- ETH is staked into the smart contract.
+- Goal configuration (duration, metrics) is stored on-chain.

-### 2.2 Fitness Tracking
+### 2.2 Activity Monitoring

-- User performs the goal over the agreed period (e.g., 4 weeks).
+- As the user performs the activity:
+  - Fitness data is fetched via APIs (Google Fit / Apple Health).
-- Data is collected automatically or manually, hashed for privacy, and uploaded to the dApp.
+  - Data is regularly synced or submitted manually via API tokens.
-- Optionally, ML-based fraud detection flags anomalies before submission.
+  - Optionally, the backend checks for anomalies using ML (e.g., CNN models trained to detect fake walking).

-### 2.3 Result Validation
+### 2.3 Goal Completion & ETH Release

-- At the end of the challenge, validators review submitted evidence and vote.
+- At the end of the goal period:
-- If 2/3 approve, the user is refunded their ETH stake.
+  - The backend compares recorded data against the goal.
+  - If completion conditions are met, the smart contract **automatically releases** the staked ETH back to the user.
-- If not, ETH remains locked or is returned after a cooldown (no redistribution).
+  - If not met, ETH remains locked or returned after a grace period.

 ---

 ## 3. Smart Contract Architecture

-The BEneFIT Lock-and-Release contract handles all aspects of user staking, data handling, and vote-based fund release.
+The BEneFIT Lock-and-Release contract handles all aspects of the ETH staking lifecycle without any human validation.

 **Figure 3: Smart Contract Architecture**